Deleting or removing something from the Internet requires different strategies depending on the type of information you

 Contact the publisher by email

 Contacting a publisher by email is no less important.
 Even if you call them directly and don’t get a response, a follow-up email is always a good idea.
 This will let them know you mean business and that this is an important matter for you.

-Try to get the direct email from any one of the sources above by using a tool like Hunter, or even just a simple Google search.
+Try to get a direct email from any one of the sources above by using a tool like Hunter, or even just a simple Google search.
 Then, send a concise, polite email regarding your interest with your contact information to further discuss the matter.
 Just as much as persistence is key, keeping your contact polite and direct is equally as impactful.

 When compiling your documentation, ask yourself: